 Go to the Bookings page now to find a date that works for you.

 First batch of soup for youth at The Doorway

 The Doorway assists teens and young adults from the ages of 16-24 who have made the choice to transition from street culture into mainstream society.
 We offer delicious soup as a simple gift to nurture and nourish, warm and help fill the empty spaces in their lives, both physically and emotionally.
 It is our hope that the availability of a nurturing, fulfilling bowl of soup made by caring adults from their city will assist these deserving young people on the path toward believing in themselves and imagining new possibilities for their future.

 (click on the image to play the movie)

 Soup Sisters is an innovative social marketing and community building program that is 100% volunteer driven and creates opportunity to dialogue with thousands of new people to raise awareness about family violence.

 Groups across the country have been able to transform their contributions into a meaningful experience and a tangible way to give at our soup making events.

-Since March 2009, Soup Sisters has delivered over 100,000 containers of soup to over 25 shelter recipients and there is a growing network of more than 7,500 Soup Sisters and Broth Brothers participants from East to West.
+Since March 2009, Soup Sisters has provided nearly 1 million servings of soup to over 40 shelter recipients and there is a growing network of more than 40,000 Soup Sisters and Broth Brothers participants nationwide.